alephium/www/src/content/news/alephium-h1-project-update-1f2076978f00/index.md

 #### Listing on Gate.IO

-During the second week of 2022, <a href="/news/post/gate-io-first-to-list-alephium-alph-a7e5fe56cd45" >Alephium got listed on Gate.IO.</a> This was a major milestone for the project.
-For the first time, the community was able to <a href="https://www.gate.io/trade/ALPH_USDT" >buy and sell ALPH</a> on an exchange.
+During the second week of 2022, [Alephium got listed on Gate.IO.](/news/post/gate-io-first-to-list-alephium-alph-a7e5fe56cd45) This was a major milestone for the project.
+For the first time, the community was able to [buy and sell ALPH](https://www.gate.io/trade/ALPH_USDT) on an exchange.
 We took great pride in it, as getting listed first on a top-10 exchange is hard!
 It opened the floodgates to a new crowd of retail investors and miners, who grew our communications channels significantly and from which we learned a lot!
-We had anticipated this and <a href="/news/post/welcome-to-alephium-alph-48dfb72aa458" >created accessible material</a> to welcome new members of the community and help them get oriented within the project.
+We had anticipated this and [created accessible material](/news/post/welcome-to-alephium-alph-48dfb72aa458) to welcome new members of the community and help them get oriented within the project.

 #### Strategic Partnership

-In mid-april, we officialised a <a href="/news/post/alephium-partners-with-cetacean-capital-83cf2fbea8a1" >partnership with Cetacean Capital</a>.
+In mid-april, we officialised a [partnership with Cetacean Capital](/news/post/alephium-partners-with-cetacean-capital-83cf2fbea8a1).
 Its unique mix of diverse skills and long time in crypto, completely peer-to-peer organization and exceptionally entrepreneurial mindset makes it a very special partner.
 The long-term commitment it’s taking with Alephium will allow the project to leverage Cetacean’s heavy marketing chops and its institutional credibility.

 There are more partners to come and we are looking forward to revealing the next one during Q2.